metio/terraform-provider-k8s/docs/data-sources/secrets_hashicorp_com_vault_static_secret_v1beta1_manifest.md

 - `destination` (Attributes) Destination provides configuration necessary for syncing the Vault secret to Kubernetes. (see [below for nested schema](#nestedatt--spec--destination))
 - `mount` (String) Mount for the secret in Vault
-- `path` (String) Path of the secret in Vault, corresponds to the 'path' parameter for, kv-v1: https://developer.hashicorp.com/vault/api-docs/secret/kv/kv-v1#read-secret kv-v2: https://developer.hashicorp.com/vault/api-docs/secret/kv/kv-v2#read-secret-version
+- `path` (String) Path of the secret in Vault, corresponds to the 'path' parameter for,kv-v1: https://developer.hashicorp.com/vault/api-docs/secret/kv/kv-v1#read-secretkv-v2: https://developer.hashicorp.com/vault/api-docs/secret/kv/kv-v2#read-secret-version
 - `type` (String) Type of the Vault static secret

 Optional:

-- `hmac_secret_data` (Boolean) HMACSecretData determines whether the Operator computes the HMAC of the Secret's data.
-The MAC value will be stored in the resource's Status.SecretMac field, and will be used for drift detection and during incoming Vault secret comparison.
-Enabling this feature is recommended to ensure that Secret's data stays consistent with Vault.
+- `hmac_secret_data` (Boolean) HMACSecretData determines whether the Operator computes theHMAC of the Secret's data.
+The MAC value will be stored inthe resource's Status.SecretMac field, and will be used for drift detectionand during incoming Vault secret comparison.Enabling this feature is recommended to ensure that Secret's data stays consistent with Vault.
 - `namespace` (String) Namespace to get the secret from in Vault
 - `refresh_after` (String) RefreshAfter a period of time, in duration notation e.g. 30s, 1m, 24h
-- `rollout_restart_targets` (Attributes List) RolloutRestartTargets should be configured whenever the application(s) consuming the Vault secret does not support dynamically reloading a rotated secret.
-In that case one, or more RolloutRestartTarget(s) can be configured here.
-The Operator will trigger a 'rollout-restart' for each target whenever the Vault secret changes between reconciliation events.
-All configured targets wil be ignored if HMACSecretData is set to false.
-See RolloutRestartTarget for more details. (see [below for nested schema](#nestedatt--spec--rollout_restart_targets))
+- `rollout_restart_targets` (Attributes List) RolloutRestartTargets should be configured whenever the application(s) consuming the Vault secret doesnot support dynamically reloading a rotated secret.In that case one, or more RolloutRestartTarget(s) can be configured here.
+The Operator willtrigger a 'rollout-restart' for each target whenever the Vault secret changes between reconciliation events.All configured targets wil be ignored if HMACSecretData is set to false.See RolloutRestartTarget for more details. (see [below for nested schema](#nestedatt--spec--rollout_restart_targets))
-- `vault_auth_ref` (String) VaultAuthRef to the VaultAuth resource, can be prefixed with a namespace, eg: 'namespaceA/vaultAuthRefB'.
-If no namespace prefix is provided it will default to namespace of the VaultAuth CR.
-If no value is specified for VaultAuthRef the Operator will default to the 'default' VaultAuth, configured in the operator's namespace.
+- `vault_auth_ref` (String) VaultAuthRef to the VaultAuth resource, can be prefixed with a namespace,eg: 'namespaceA/vaultAuthRefB'.
+If no namespace prefix is provided it will default tonamespace of the VaultAuth CR.
+If no value is specified for VaultAuthRef the Operator willdefault to the 'default' VaultAuth, configured in the operator's namespace.
 - `version` (Number) Version of the secret to fetch.
 Only valid for type kv-v2.
-Corresponds to version query parameter: https://developer.hashicorp.com/vault/api-docs/secret/kv/kv-v2#version
+Corresponds to version query parameter:https://developer.hashicorp.com/vault/api-docs/secret/kv/kv-v2#version

 <a id="nestedatt--spec--destination"></a>
 ### Nested Schema for `spec.destination`